 The Program commences with two weeks of Principal Lectures focusing on a particular theme in GFD.
-For 2018, the lecturer will be Andrew Woods of the University of Cambridge.
+For 2017, the theme is "Ice-Ocean Interactions", and the lecturers will be Andrew Fowler (University of Oxford), Adrian Jenkins (British Antarctic Survey), and Fiamma Straneo (WHOI/Scripps Institution of Oceanography).

 Up to ten competitive fellowships are available for graduate students.
-Successful applicants will receive stipends of \$6,928 and an allowance for travel expenses.
+Successful applicants will receive stipends of \$6,598 and an allowance for travel expenses within the United States.
 A small number of unpaid fellowships may also be available for strongly qualified students who can support themselves financially.
 Fellows are expected to be in residence for the full ten weeks of the program.
-The application deadline is February 15, 2018.
-Awards will be announced by April 1, 2018.
+The application deadline is February 15, 2017.
+Awards will be announced by April 1, 2017.
 We seek applicants from all areas of Geophysical Fluid Dynamics, and particularly encourage applications from women and members of underrepresented groups.
 Further information and application forms may be obtained at http://gfd.whoi.edu, or by writing to: gfd@whoi.edu